digikraaft/docs.scoolyn.com/docs/school-admin.md

 You can also upload an excel document in a provided format containing student information.
 For more information on how to upload excel documents, check using excel in this knowledge base.

-It is important to specify the current session and term in Scoolyn.
-This helps to give the system a point of reference for associating data.
-Term Settings may be accessed via  **‘Settings >> Term Settings’** menu.
-Here, all information about the current session and term can be specified

 <a name="AddingParentsfromDashboard"> **Adding Parents from Dashboard** </a>

 ![picture](https://github.com/digikraaft/docs.scoolyn.com/blob/emma/add%20parent%20arrow.png)